GlobedGD/argon-server/docs/client-api.md

 Payload is a JSON object, with keys:

+* `challengeId` - integer, challenge ID obtained from starting the challenge
 * `accountId` - integer, account ID of the user
 * `solution` - string, solution to the authentication challenge